Flomp/vimu/content/docs/self-hosting/installation.md

+---
+title: Self hosting - Installation
+description: You can install and run vimu on any operating system that can run a Docker CLI or has python, NodeJS, and go installed.
+You can use vimu on your local machine or a cloud provider of your choice.
+You can either install it bare-metal or use Docker.
+---

 # Installation

 You can install and run **vimu** on any operating system that can run a Docker CLI or has ```python```, ```NodeJS```, and ```go``` installed.
 You can use **vimu** on your local machine or a cloud provider of your choice.
 You can either install it bare-metal or use Docker.